 Success will require dedicated and sufficient city staff and resources; ongoing monitoring, evaluation and adaptive management; the commitment of elected officials, business leaders, and community stakeholders; and individual action, large and small, to bring about these needed changes in our status quo.
-We'll share our progress annually on our Environmental Performance Dashboard-see our Environmental Stewardship webpage for more frequent updates-and update this plan for 2025-2030.
+We'll share our progress annually -see our Environmental Stewardship webpage for more frequent updates-and update this plan every five years.